MonstrousSoftware/LibGPU/README.md

 ## Tests

 The tests folder contains a number of demos and tests of various aspects and gives examples of LibGPU applications.
+(See [show case](docs/showcase.md)).
-Typically, the application's main class is the Launcher, which sets the application configuration, creates an ApplicationAdapter and launches is.
+Typically, the application's main class is the Launcher, which sets the application configuration, creates an ApplicationAdapter and launches it.
 The Menu class is convenient to call demo applications.
-By convention, the Escape key closes the demo application and returns to the menu.
+By convention, the Escape key usually closes the demo application and returns to the menu.

 ## Features
 The following features are supported: